-Ask any New Yorker about Arthur Avenue in the Bronx and you get either puzzlement or a flood of loving sentiment about the real Little Italy of New York, the best place for bread, pasta, meat, pastries, the only place to buy Italian sausage, and more.
-The paradox is real: Many New Yorkers never heard of the place, while for others it’s home away from home … although it is often a well-kept secret.
+Ask any New Yorker about Arthur Avenue in the Bronx and you get either puzzlement or a flood of loving sentiment about the real Little Italy of New York, the best place for bread, pasta, meat, pastries, and more.
+The paradox is real: Many New Yorker’s never heard of the place, while for others it’s home away from home.

-Others who return again and again are celebrities and other notables who, seeking relief from the Manhattan publicity spotlight, find the friendly, small-town atmosphere of Arthur Avenue to be the perfect getaway for a relaxing dinner or weekend stroll.
-Frank Sinatra and “the Rat Pack” once headlined a list that today includes folks like Clint Eastwood, Farah Fawcett, Liza Minelli, Cher, Joe Pesci and Tony LoBianco.
+Celebrities and notables return to Arthur Avenue time and time again, especially to seek refuge from the Manhattan spotlight and to enjoy the small-town atmosphere for a relaxing meal or a weekend stroll.
+Frank Sinatra and “the Rat Pack” once headlined a list that today includes celebrities like Clint Eastwood, Farah Fawcett, Adam Sandler, Liza Minelli, Cher, Neil Patrick Harris and David Burtka.

 Whether you come to the area for shopping, dining, one of our exciting events, or after a visit to the Bronx Zoo, New York Botanical Garden, or Yankee Stadium, the Belmont Business Improvement District (BID) promises that it is worth the trip!